simon-ritchie/apysc/docstring_markdowns/apysc/_expression/event_handler_scope.md

 ### `__init__` method docstring

 Class for a handler scope.
-This is used at a with statement.<hr>
+The apysc uses this class at a with-statement.<hr>

 **[Parameters]**